Sylius/PluginTemplate/README.md

 <!--delete-->
 > **Attention!** Sylius Template Plugin is in alpha stage.
 Keep in mind that some bugs while creating a project may occur.
 >
+> > This repository is highly inspired by [spatie/package-skeleton-laravel](https://github.com/spatie/package-skeleton-laravel).
+>
 <p align="center">
     <a href="https://sylius.com" target="_blank">
         <img src="https://demo.sylius.com/assets/shop/img/logo.png" />